imedan/AstroPAL_Coding_Workshop/2021_Workshop/GSU_computing_resources/README.md

 	scp ~/path_to_file_location_on_laptop username@joy.chara.gsu.edu:~/path_to_save_location_on_joy/

-In all instances, remember that you will need to VPN to the GSU network if you are off campus.
+In all instances, remember that you will need to VPN to the GSU network or provide a port number (where the one change for scp is you provide the port number after -P instead of -p).